Me-Protocol/rusty-protocol-v0.1/testing_guide.md

 2. Run the following command ```docker build -t my-rust-environment . ```.
 The following command would build the docker image.

-3. Run the folowing comand to finally run the test from docker ```docker run -it my-rust-environment```.
+3. Run the folowing comand to finally run the test from docker ```d docker run -p 9944:9944 my-rust-environment:v1 ```.

 Your E2E test should be running sucessfully now.